 As we mentioned in our last post, we are taking a few weeks to do some exploring in Europe.
 As this is our journal, the posts may be a bit lengthy.
-Due to a very busy schedule, we are not posting photos on the blog but plan to review the hundreds on our phones and add to the posts when we return home.

 As much as we are enjoying the sites, it is the people we are meeting that makes this an incredible trip.
 The Viking crew is taking very good care of us and we are making new friends from around the world.